Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 If you want to get into the right mood and experience something for real melanomas, then we recommend attending one of the performances staged at the Donizetti Theatre and the Teatro Sociale, where the international Donizetti Opera festival is held every year in November.

-The Donizetti Night in June is also exciting: many performances in the city streets reaffirm how and to what extent opera is an asset of the entire community and a significant part of Bergamo's identity.
+The Donizetti Night in June is also exciting: many performances in the city streets reaffirm how and to what extent opera is an asset of the entire community and a significant part of the identity of Bergamo and, more broadly, of all Italy.

 As we have mentioned, Bergamo is made up of a lower and an upper part.
 Given this peculiar morphology, it's natural to expect a flood of stairs and steps crisscrossing the city and its hills.